mohandasnj/momomovies/README.md

        revenue-bearing purposes without first obtaining permission
        from Sanjay Mohandas or Mohandas Mariappan .

-If you have any further questions or comments, please contact GroupLens
+If you have any further questions or comments, please contact
-<mohandasnj@gmail.com>.
+<mohandasnj@gmail.com> and/or sunmohandas@gmail.com.

 We picked "The Movies Dataset" and built the following: